tommaso-ascani/ns8-loki/README.md

 # Loki

-Start and configure a instance of Loki, a log aggregation system.
+Start and configure an instance of Loki, a log aggregation system.
 The module use the [Loki official docker image](https://github.com/grafana/loki/releases)

 ## Install